Posted in: StudentsAugust 1, 2019 10:56 am

 Don’t be and do everything

-Living your best fresher life doesn’t mean you have to make 27 besties, sign up to 43 weird and wonderful societies, and be the life and soul of the partayyy every single night.
+Living with the best student accommodation Leeds, best fresher life doesn’t mean you have to make 27 besties, sign up to 43 weird and wonderful societies, and be the life and soul of the partayyy every single night.
 Trust us, if that’s your plan, you’re heading for self-destruction by day four.

 We’re not saying be a hermit or a grandma but give yourself a break and don’t feel the pressure to be on the go constantly.
 You’re going through a major life change here (FYI learning to adult takes practise) and you’ll need some headspace for uni and life admin too.